Skekdog/TT3-Docs/docs/Gamemodes/Intro.md

 sidebar_position: 1
 ---

-# Gamemodes
+# Intro

-There is currently no official way to load custom gamemodes.
-However, this section will still document features of gamemodes, like item definitions and defined interactables.
+Gamemodes define the rules and behaviors of the gameplay.
+They work in conjunction with maps to provide the entire game experience.
+Unlike maps, scripting ability is generally required to make complex gamemodes.

+This section also covers features which can be used in maps too.